-Although several mindfulness training programs do encourage teachers to develop their own mindfulness practices with the idea that doing so will make them more effective at teaching mindfulness to their students, there remains a disconnect between learning personal mindfulness skills and successfully implementing those skills in the classroom, specifically with respect to transferring those skills to students and generally with respect to creating a mindful environment for learning, that is, creating a mindful classroom.
+Although existing mindfulness training programs for schools generally do encourage teachers to develop their own mindfulness practices, with the idea that doing so will make them more effective at teaching mindfulness to their students, there remains a disconnect between learning personal mindfulness skills and successfully implementing those skills in the classroom, specifically with respect to transferring those skills to students and generally with respect to creating a mindful environment for learning, that is, creating a mindful classroom.

 - Children are still learning many skills taken for granted in adults – It may seem obvious, but it is profoundly unrealistic to expect children to stay focused and concentrated on individual meditation practices with which even adults often struggle, including something seemingly as simple as watching the breath.
-Mindfulness training for students must teach to their level, and must incorporate strategies for keeping students engaged, but care should be taken not to reduce it to triviality or mere entertainment.
+Mindfulness training for students must teach to their level, and must incorporate strategies for keeping students engaged.
+The challenge is not to reduce it to triviality or mere entertainment.

 - The ultimate goal is a mindful classroom that fosters improved educational experiences and outcomes – Creating a mindful classroom requires that the principles of mindful education are embodied in the teacher in the form of attitudes, interactions and resiliency.
-Research in Educational Psychology emphasizes the crucial role of these factors on the classroom environment.
-Embodied Teaching™ fosters such embodiment by direct involvement of the classroom teacher in mindfulness training with the teacher’s students by the Embodied Teaching™ instructor.
-The Embodied Teaching™ instructor models the attentive, patient interaction with the student, confidence in the process, and fulfillment in the present moment which are at the heart of mindful education.
+Research in Educational Psychology emphasizes the crucial impact of these factors on the classroom environment.
+Embodied Teaching™ trains teachers to model attentive, patient interaction with the students, with confidence in the process, and fulfillment in the present moment, which are at the heart of mindful education.